Akekeʻe

 The akekeʻe (Loxops caeruleirostris) or Kauaʻi ʻākepa is a bird species in the family Fringillidae, where it is placed in the Hawaiian honeycreeper genus Loxops.
 It is endemic to the island of Kauaʻi where it is found in small numbers in higher elevations.
-Because of their similar size, shape, and unusual bill, the akekeʻe and the ʻākepa (Loxops coccineus) were for some time classified as a single species.
+Because of their similar size, shape, and unusual bill, the akekeʻe and the Hawaiʻi ʻākepa (Loxops coccineus) were for some time classified as a single species.
 This was eventually changed, because of differences in their color, nesting behavior, and calls.
 The akekeʻe is extremely threatened and is predicted to face imminent extinction if mosquito control efforts on Kauaʻi are not implemented.

 Description and behavior

 The akekeʻe is a greenish-yellow bird with a black mask around the eye (especially prominent in the male) and a bluish bill, unlike the ʻākepa, which is usually red, canary-yellow or orange, without black, and has a horn-colored bill.
 The bill-tips are crossed over, though not bent as in the distantly-related crossbills (Loxia).
 The akekeʻe uses its bill like scissors to cut open buds in search of insects to eat.
 It also feeds on the nectar of some trees.
 This bird builds nests primarily of twigs high up in trees, while the ʻākepa uses tree cavities as nest sites.